Entering Electrochemistry | EIS Diagnostic Testing for Lithium Battery Failure Analysis

-• High-frequency region (10,000–100 Hz): Captures contact impedance at current collector/electrode interfaces, reflecting mechanical defects such as tab welding or electrode compaction issues.
+• High-frequency region (10,000–100 Hz): Identifies contact impedance issues at current collector/electrode interfaces, revealing mechanical defects such as poor tab welding or electrode layer separation

-• Mid-frequency region (1,000–10 Hz): Reveals charge transfer impedance, diagnosing reaction kinetics degradation in active materials.
+• Mid-frequency region (1,000–10 Hz): Characterizes charge transfer impedance, diagnosing reaction kinetics degradation in active materials

-• Low-frequency region (10–0.01 Hz): Tracks Warburg impedance, exposing lithium-ion diffusion blockage within the electrode bulk.
+• Low-frequency region (10–0.01 Hz): Detects Warburg impedance changes, exposing lithium-ion diffusion blockage within electrodes

 Figure 1.
 Electrochemical processes with different time constants inside a battery